danicah17/Danica_BSEPortfolio/index.md

 For my first milestone, I figured out how to code and wire both the flex sensor and the accelerometer and make them detect when an angle is bad for my wrist.
 I coded both of them to tell me if I bended my wrist too far back or too far forward.

 ### Flex Sensor
 The flex sensor is a resistor, and the more it bends the more resistance it will apply.
 I coded it so that the bend corresponds to the angle of the wrist, so the more it bends, the more the angle increases.
 It doesn't originally send data as angles though, it sends data as analog data (information sensors send represented by a range of values).
 I had to attach it to a pin that would convert the data to understandable digital data (values that actually follow Arduino's documentation).
-This process is basically ADC conversioon.
+This process is basically ADC conversion.
 But, since I wanted the data to be in degrees, I then had to use a few equations to convert the digital data in degrees.

 ![Headstone Image](flex sensor.png)